Blue-Wall-Group/BlueWallGroup-wiki-archive/Product-Deliverable.md

 * This contribution was <abbr title="Integrating a set of a changes into a different version of a codebase.">merged</abbr> on 4/16/18 after 13 <abbr title="A set of changes intended to improve a codebase.">patch sets</abbr> and was <abbr title="Integrating new software into an existing codebase.">deployed</abbr> on 4/17/18.

 #### Description:
 Interactive <abbr title="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.">HTML</abbr> elements that are not tagged correctly prevent <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> hardware from communicating the functionality of the element to the user.
 This can lead to confusion and a poor experience for users with <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> needs. <abbr title="The use of HTML markup to reinforce the semantics, or meaning, of information in web pages.">Semantic HTML</abbr> proposes writing <abbr title="Document Object Model (DOM) is an Application Programming Interface (API) for valid HTML and well-formed XML documents.">DOM</abbr>, to give the user clear content on purpose and functionality.
-Some interactive `<button>` elements in the <abbr title="A collection of source code that is used to build a particular software system, application, or software component.">codebase</abbr> for MultiMedia Viewer extension  were fixed reflect their functionality.
+Some interactive `<button>` elements in the <abbr title="A collection of source code that is used to build a particular software system, application, or software component.">codebase</abbr> for MultiMedia Viewer extension  were fixed to reflect their functionality.

 #### Visuals:
 * Images showing button elements that were fixed: